mugendi/download-stat/README.md

     //Do you want to print download progress on console?
 Default = true verbose : true,

+    //name that you want the file to be saved in fileName : 'fileName.jpg',

     //Overide the inbuild progress function with your own progress : function (progress) {
         console.log(progress);